 Broth is forgiving so exact measurements are not required for success.
 The essential ingredients are simply bones, water and vinegar, which draws the minerals out from the bones.
 Vegetables (carrots, garlic, onion), sea salt and herbs improve the flavor and can be added towards the end of the cooking time, if desired.

-- 1 gallon water or enough to cover bones (approx. 2 cups of water per 1 pound of bones)
+1 gallon water or enough to cover bones (approximately 2 cups of water per 1 pound of bones)

 Making broth is not difficult but if you don’t have the time, there are several options to purchase good quality bone broth online.